-We use Adjusted EBITDA and Pro Forma Adjusted EBITDA to evaluate our operating performance, generate future operating plans, and make strategic decisions, including those relating to operating expenses and the allocation of internal resources which are not calculated in accordance with U.S. Generally Accepted Accounting Principles ("U.S. GAAP") and are considered to be Non-GAAP financial performance measures.
+We use Adjusted EBITDA to evaluate our operating performance, generate future operating plans, and make strategic decisions, including those relating to operating expenses and the allocation of internal resources which are not calculated in accordance with U.S. Generally Accepted Accounting Principles ("U.S. GAAP") and are considered to be Non-GAAP financial performance measures.
 These Non-GAAP financial performance measures are used to supplement the financial information presented on a U.S. GAAP basis and should not be considered in isolation or as a substitute for the relevant U.S. GAAP measures and should be read in conjunction with information presented on a U.S. GAAP basis.
 Because not all companies use identical calculations, our presentation of Non-GAAP measures may not be comparable to other similarly titled measures of other companies.

-Adjusted EBITDA is defined as net income (loss) adjusted for interest expense, net, income tax expense (benefit), depreciation and amortization, impairment expense, acquisition deal costs, acquisition integration costs, acquisition earnout costs, purchase accounting fair value adjustment related to deferred revenue, severance costs, capital market and advisory fees, litigation-related expenses, write-off of long-lived assets, equity-based compensation, committed equity facility transaction costs, debt financing costs, and warrant liability change in fair value adjustments.
-Pro Forma Adjusted EBITDA is defined as Adjusted EBITDA further adjusted for the incremental Adjusted EBITDA that acquired businesses would have contributed for the periods presented if such acquisitions had occurred on January 1 of the year in which they occurred.
-Accordingly, historical financial information for the businesses acquired includes pro forma adjustments calculated in a manner consistent with the concepts of Article 8 of Regulation S-X, which are ultimately added back in the calculation of Adjusted EBITDA.
-From March 2020 through March 31, 2024, the Company has completed nine acquisitions, and as such, we believe Pro Forma Adjusted EBITDA provides meaningful insights into the impact of strategic acquisitions as well as an indicative run rate of the Company's future operating performance.
+Adjusted EBITDA is defined as net income (loss) adjusted for interest expense, net, income tax expense (benefit), depreciation and amortization, impairment expense, transaction expenses, acquisition integration costs, acquisition earnout costs, purchase accounting fair value adjustment related to deferred revenue, severance costs, capital market and advisory fees, litigation-related expenses, write-off of long-lived assets, equity-based compensation, committed equity facility transaction costs, debt financing costs, gains on sale of joint ventures, and warrant liability change in fair value adjustments.

-The table below presents a reconciliation of Adjusted EBITDA and Pro Forma Adjusted EBITDA to net income (loss), computed in accordance with U.S. GAAP for the following periods:
+The table below presents a reconciliation of Adjusted EBITDA to net income (loss), computed in accordance with U.S. GAAP for the following periods:

-Three Months Ended
+Three Months Ended Ended

-(in thousands) Ma rch 31, 2024 March 31, 2023
+(in thousands) March 31, 2025 March 31, 2024

-Net income (loss) \$ (8,096) \$ (7,258)
+Net income (loss) \$ (2,948) \$ (8,096)

-Interest expense, net 2,918 2,644
+Interest expense, net 3,594 2,918

-Income tax expense (benefit) 109 (31)
+Income tax expense (benefit) (182) 109

-Depreciation and amortization 2,753 2,466
+Depreciation and amortization 3,046 2,753

-Acquisition deal costs (i) 9

-Acquisition integration costs (i) 306

-Purchase accounting fair value adjustment related to deferred revenue (ii) 15
+Transaction expenses (i) 3,799

-Severance costs (iii) 8 144
+Severance costs (ii) 177 8

-Capital market and advisory fees (iv) 2,278 1,388
+Capital market and advisory fees (iii) 968 2,278

-Litigation-related expenses (v) 701 25
+Litigation-related expenses (iv) 701

-Equity-based compensation (vi) 2,535 1,958
+Equity-based compensation (v) 2,912 2,535

-Committed equity facility transaction costs (vii) (106)

-Warrant liability change in fair value adjustment (viii) 1,075 2,784
+Warrant liability change in fair value adjustment (vi) (13,634) 1,075

-Adjusted EBITDA 4,281 4,344

-Pro forma impact on Adjusted EBITDA (ix)

-Pro Forma Adjusted EBITDA \$ 4,281 \$ 4,344
+Adjusted EBITDA \$ (2,268) \$ 4,281

-- i.
-Redwire incurred acquisition costs including due diligence, integration costs and additional expenses related to pre-acquisition activity. - ii.
-Redwire recorded adjustments related to the impact of recognizing deferred revenue at fair value as part of the purchase accounting for previous acquisitions. - iii.
-Redwire incurred severance costs related to separation agreements entered into with former employees. - iv.
-Redwire incurred capital market and advisory fees related to advisors assisting with transitional activities associated with becoming a public company, such as implementation of internal controls over financial reporting, and the internalization of corporate services, including, but not limited to, implementing enhanced enterprise resource planning systems. - v.
-Redwire incurred expenses related to securities litigation as further described in Note I of the accompanying notes to the condensed consolidated financial statements. - vi.
-Redwire incurred expenses related to equity-based compensation under Redwire's equity-based compensation plan. - vii.
-Redwire incurred expenses related to the committed equity facility with B. Riley, which includes consideration paid to enter into the Purchase Agreement as well as changes in fair value recognized as a gain or loss during the respective periods. - viii.
-Redwire adjusted the private warrant liability to reflect changes in fair value recognized as a gain or loss during the respective periods. - ix.
-Pro forma impact is computed in a manner consistent with the concepts of Article 8 of Regulation S-X and represents the incremental results of a full period of operations assuming the entities acquired during the periods presented were acquired from January 1 of the year in which they occurred.
+- Redwire incurred acquisition costs including due diligence, integration costs and additional expenses related to pre-acquisition activity.
+Acquisition deal costs was reclassified as Transaction expenses to conform with current period presentation. - ii.
+Redwire incurred severance costs related to separation agreements entered into with former employees. - iii.
+Redwire incurred capital market and advisory fees related to advisors assisting with transitional activities associated with becoming a public company, such as implementation of internal controls over financial reporting, and the internalization of corporate services, including, but not limited to, implementing enhanced enterprise resource planning systems. - iv.
+Redwire incurred expenses related to securities litigation.
+Refer to Note K Commitments and Contingencies of the accompanying notes to the consolidated financial statements for additional information. - v.
+Redwire incurred expenses related to equity-based compensation under Redwire's equity-based compensation plan. - vi.
+Redwire adjusted the private warrant liability to reflect changes in fair value recognized as a gain or loss during the respective periods.